 - TeaVM produces source maps; TeaVM IDEA plugin allows you to debug code right from the IDE.

 Another purpose of Flavour is: due to several reasons it’s hard to support entire JDK in TeaVM, especially things like reflection, class loading, resources, threads, thus most Java libraries for data serialization and network communication are unavailable in TeaVM.
 Flavour reimplements reasonable subsets of Jackson and JAX-RS client without a single line of reflection.

 Flavour is not a server-side framework.
 You are supposed to write your back-end code using “normal” JDK like OpenJDK, Oracle JDK using your favourite framework like Spring, Java EE, Vert.x, etc. Flavour is a client-side framework that you can use together with your back-end code.
-To make this easier, Flavour tries to be as close to usual Java developers as possible.
+To make this easier, Flavour tries to be as familiar to Java developers as possible.

 TeaVM allows you to use single ecosystem, and reuse as much as possible of it for both back-end and front-end worlds.